nwrocketman64/JKWWOODWORKS-main-codebase/README.md

 To install the website for running on your computer, you can clone the codebase either by using the GitHub website or through git.
-Once it is on your computer, to get the website running you must create an .env.process which contains the enviroment variable for MONODB_URL, SESSION_SECRET, GMAIL_USER, and GMAIL_PASS.
+Once it is on your computer, to get the website running you must create an .env.process which contains the enviroment variable for MONOGDB_URL, SESSION_SECRET, GMAIL_USER, and GMAIL_PASS.
 Once that file, you can install all the needed libraries using the npm package manager.
 ```
 npm install